jiayong1008/net-digital-marketing/README.md

 # MarketUp - Digital Marketing Web Application
-A Digital Marketing Learning Web Application designed to provide an interactive learning experience for individuals interested in mastering the field of digital marketing.
-Whether you're a beginner looking to acquire fundamental knowledge or a seasoned professional aiming to enhance your skills, this platform offers a comprehensive curriculum to suit your needs.
+A Digital Marketing Learning Web Application designed for students and admins.
+It provides an interactive learning experience for individuals interested in mastering the field of digital marketing.
+Administrators are authorized to manage and monitor the learning content of the website.

 **YouTube Demonstration:**